pankajkryadav/Mini-Tools/README.md

 # 🛠️ xlrsec Tools

-This repository is a collection of various scripts, tools, and utilities by m4ll0k designed for security testing and bug bounty hunting.
+This repository is a collection of various scripts, tools, and utilities by m4ll0k and me designed for security testing and bug bounty hunting.
 All files are organized within the `xlrsec` directory.

 ## 📁 Contents